gdavid04/PsionicUtilities/README.md

 - Color coded connectors based on which piece they connect to
 - Change between Extract X, Y and Z with hotkeys (planned: config panel buttons)
 - Draw connector chains with the mouse
-- Move pieces by dragging them with the mouse while holding alt
+- Move pieces by dragging them with the mouse while holding control
 - Improved Number Constant editing
 - Smart parameter setting when replacing connectors with pieces
 - Color coded psi cost based on the sustainability or danger of the spell